 - Panel Discussions

-For more information, contact the Institute for Teaching and Learning at email@example.com.
+For more information, contact the Center for Excellence in Teaching and Learning at email@example.com.